-Environmental Science is a hands-on course investigating Earth's ecological systems and the many factors which affect them.
-This course is broken into two parts: (1) Water, Air, and Soil quality and its impact and (2) Energy and the Environment.
-Environmental science was designed to present students who have struggled with science with a hands-on approach to investigatory science.
-Covering topics in earth science, biology, and chemistry, it provides a building block for success in future Regents classes.
-For students having taken Regents Earth science and Biology, this course builds on and reinforces science topics covered.
+Topics in Science is a course linked to current events and the changing biosphere.
+It was designed to allow for some independent study while using a hands-on approach to investigatory science.
+Covering topics in earth science, biology, and chemistry, it provides a building block for success in credit recovery for past Regents exams.
+For students having successfully completed Regents Earth Science and Biology, this course builds on and reinforces science topics covered.
 This course is designed for juniors/seniors who have already taken Earth Science and Biology.